Natural Childbirth – Stages, Benefits & How to Prepare

 To reduce the sensation of pain, some women can opt for self-hypnosis in order to relax their muscles during labour.
-This method will require lots of practice and training during the pregnancy days.
+This method will require lots of practice and training during pregnancy days.

 Acupuncture & Acupressure

-While there is not much research into the effectiveness of acupuncture and acupressure, it is believed by practitioners that these techniques can be used in specific points to block pain impulses to the brain, along with aiding the release of natural pain-relieving endorphins in the body.
+While there is not much research into the effectiveness of acupuncture and acupressure, it is believed by practitioners that these techniques can be used at specific points to block pain impulses to the brain, along with aiding the release of natural pain-relieving endorphins in the body.